Commas are used to separate two or more elements in a sentence.

 Use commas to separate parenthetical words and phrases from the rest of the sentence.

-- My first grade teacher, an abusive and sadistic woman, taught me many lessons.
+- My first grade teacher, a rather abusive and sadistic woman, taught me many lessons.

-- Religion, in my estimation, is the greatest fraud ever perpetrated on humanity.
+- Religion, in my humble opinion, is the greatest fraud ever perpetrated on humanity.

 Nouns of direct address